mcgarrah/legendary_quick_quiz/README.md

 ### Github Actions Integration

-There is a complete section in the docs on how to do the Github repository automatic deployment that I need to read and do.
-There is also a "Github Deploy" on the three dots for the application deployment with nice documentation.
+There is a complete section in the docs on how to do the [Github repository automatic deployment](https://docs.cloud.ploomber.io/en/latest/user-guide/github.html#github-deployment) that I read and done.
+The three dots next to the Application has a "Github Deploy"option on it that includes your exact commands with secrets already in the right place.

+This is working in the current deployed enviornment without the manual changes necessary for it to deploy.

+You can see the [Legendary Quick Quiz](https://shiny-haze-6453.ploomberapp.io/) at this link.
+Press start if nobody used it in the last eight (8) hours.

 ## Features